Silver Repair and Restoration

 This silverplate teapot and coffeepot arrived with dents, and broken hinges.
 The hinges on silverplate coffepots and teapots are not very strong and commonly break.
 Click on the image to see more hinge repairs.

-View more examples of hinge repair on coffeepots and teapots.
+View more examples of hinge repair on coffeepots, teapots and silver objects.

 This sterling silver Besamin Spice Box arrived with a leaf broken off which meant it fell over to the side.
 For this example of Judaica, the attractive leaves on the side provided stability.
 Fortunately, I was able to repair the leaf adding an attractive patch on the back for additional strength.